Overview

 - reflecting where students stand in relation to an orderly development of competence

-- informing students and teachers of students' current level of learning, and of what they need to do to improve it.
+- informing students and teachers of students' current level of learning, and of what they need to do to improve it

 - combining a grade with other grades to meet administrative requirements for awarding grade levels for students' overall performance.

 Grading is a high-stakes activity.
 Students use the results to define themselves as learners.
 Grading is also highly subjective; interpretation relies heavily on the wisdom of practice.
+Expert assessors are highly skilled in interpreting and grading students' performances and products.
+They need to:

 - possess detailed knowledge of their discipline, of curriculum intentions and of learners and their diverse backgrounds